Organizational Accounts Frequently Asked Questions

 You can also learn more about filing online by visiting our File Online page.

-To ensure a paper form for a dependent is correctly associated with a Form I-129 submitted online for the principal H-1B beneficiary, submit the Form I-129 first, and then submit the paper Form I-539 and Form I-765, as applicable, with a printed copy of the online-filed Form I-129 receipt notice.
+If filing a paper form for a dependent and an online Form I-129 for the principal H-1B beneficiary, file the Form I-129 first, and then file the paper Form I-539 and Form I-765, as applicable, with a printed copy of the online-filed Form I-129 receipt notice.
 Please note that these forms will not be considered concurrently filed with Form I-129 and may be adjudicated at different times.

 Yes.
 You may concurrently file Form I-907 online with a Form I-129 H-1B petition.

-You may also submit Form I-907 after the Form I-129 is submitted and filed.
-If you want to request an upgrade to premium processing service for a Form I-129 petition after the filing is accepted for processing, you need to submit Form I-907 using the same filing method used to file the Form I-129.
+You may also file Form I-907 after the Form I-129 is filed.
+If you want to request an upgrade to premium processing service for a Form I-129 petition after the filing is accepted for processing, you need to file Form I-907 using the same filing method used to file the Form I-129.

-If you submitted Form I-129 online, you need to submit Form I-907 online, and you will need to provide the Form I-129 receipt number.
+- If you filed Form I-129 online, you need to file Form I-907 online, and you will need to provide the Form I-129 receipt number.

-If you submitted Form I-129 on paper, you need to submit a paper Form I-907, and you will need to provide the Form I-129 receipt number.
+- If you filed Form I-129 on paper, you need to file a paper Form I-907, and you will need to provide the Form I-129 receipt number.

 Yes, you will continue to have the option to file a paper Form I-129 H-1B petition and any associated Form I-907 if you prefer.
-However, during the initial launch of organizational accounts, you will not be able to link a paper-filed Form I-129 or Form I-907 to an online account.
+However, you will not be able to link a paper-filed Form I-129 or Form I-907 to an online account.

-No. Our adjudication processes for online-filed and paper-filed cases are the same so there is no difference in processing times.
-However, online filing has time-saving features not related to our internal workflows:
+No. Our adjudication processes for online-filed and paper-filed cases are the same.
+However, online filing has time-saving features not related to USCIS’ internal workflows:

-If you submit the form online, the filing will get to us faster because you will avoid the time needed for the U.S. Postal Service or other carrier to deliver the filing.
+- If you file the form online, the filing will get to us faster because you will avoid the time needed for the U.S. Postal Service or other carrier to deliver the filing.

 No, paper-filed Forms I-129 and Forms I-907 cannot be linked to an online account at this time.
 This functionality is being planned for future releases.